 Typical Brazilian Waxing Procedure

-- Females may or may not be provided with a paper G-string.
+- Women may or may not be provided with a paper G-string.
 The client will then be asked to disrobe from the waist down and lie down on a waxing table.

 - Talcum powder is sometimes spread over the area to be waxed because it prevents the hot wax from sticking to the skin.